fk-csy1018/CSY1018_assignment1/README.md

 The way I implemented my website was done on steps.

+Started by creating my index.html and myStyle.css file.
+The Index document as a base for my project that will have (and share) the structure that I would like to use on all of my pages, same as the CSS file that will have all the CSS rules that i need in order to achieve the style I would like my webpage to have.

-Started by declaring the "Header" section of my page.
+Declaring the "Header" section of my page.
 The static content i need it to have on top of every page.
 I include there the code for the music as it's not an element that will appear on page and I consider it as part of the header page.
 However, this could be placed anywhere on the HTML file.